Array§

 modulo(data: number, modulus: number): number

-is implemented with the %
+Calculates data mod modulus. modulo is implemented with the % operator,

-so it follows the JavaScript specification that the sign of a % b
+so it follows the JavaScript specification that the sign of a % b is the sign of a,

 and values are not required to be integers.
 See mathModulo for a function that